Without ambition one starts nothing. Without work one finishes nothing. The prize will not be sent to you. You have to win it.

-A Lag in Motivation
+A lag in motivation

 It’s hard to keep motivated in the face of failure.
 On some days I wake up ready to go and other days I don’t feel like doing anything.
-Sometimes I have self-doubt and that creates a lag on my motivation.
+Sometimes I have self-doubt and that creates a lag in my motivation.

 In my many, many, many decades of life, I’ve used different strategies to get myself back into action.
 Now, these strategies aren’t difficult but they require persistence and dedication.
 Here’s a list of strategies that might be helpful.

 The only way of discovering the limits of the possible is to venture a little way past them into the impossible.